houylingung/Flixer/README.md

 Error occur is the very last step after installed Cocoapods.
 Application build failed due to Segment 11 error.
 The application is at least 80% build successed.
+Due to build failed, unable to get gif.